Configuring applications for Azure Rights Management

-For high-level examples and screenshots of applications configured to use Azure RMS, see Azure RMS in action: What administrators and users see.
+For high-level examples and screenshots of applications configured to use the Azure Rights Management service, see Azure RMS in action: What administrators and users see.

-In addition to these applications and services, there are other applications that support the RMS APIs.
-This category includes line-of-business applications that are written in-house by using the RMS SDK, and applications from software vendors that are written by using the RMS SDK.
+In addition to these applications and services, there are other applications that support the Rights Management APIs.
+This category includes line-of-business applications that are written in-house by using the Rights Management SDK, and applications from software vendors that are written by using the Rights Management SDK.
 For these applications, follow the instructions that are provided with the application.

-After you’ve configured your applications to support Azure Rights Management, use the Azure Rights Management deployment roadmap to check whether there are other configuration steps that you might want to do before you roll out Azure Rights Management to users and administrators.
+After you’ve configured your applications to support the Azure Rights Management service, use the Azure Rights Management deployment roadmap to check whether there are other configuration steps that you might want to do before you roll out Azure Information Protection to users and administrators.
 If not, you might find the following operational information useful: